Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/Group14_Final_Project.md

   RNA-sequencing is used to determine the gene expression levels, which allows researchers to identify differentially expressed genes, discover new RNA isoforms, and genomic mutations.
-The input for RNA-seq analysis is raw reads, and the output is differentially expressed genes, which are genes that are expressed differently for different cells.
-The pipeline for RNA-seq analysis is shown in figure 1 below:
+The input for RNA-seq analysis is raw reads, and the output is differentially expressed genes, which are genes that are expressed differently for different samples.
+The pipeline for RNA-seq analysis is shown in Figure 1 below:

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image6.png">